phoenixhaleofficial/phoenixhaleofficial/README.md

 # 💫 About Me:
-I'm currently working on a personal webpage using GitHub Pages.<br>I'm currently learning Rust.
+I'm currently working on a personal webpage using GitHub Pages.

 ## 🌐 Socials: